 You may be required to perform a completely new and clean installation in order to keep working with their future product release.
 The unity offering will not be innovative or bring any new features or benefits to your business, because it is the merging of two code bases.
 Maybe you should consider MapR as a strategic part of your roadmap.
 Choose the patented and proven unified data platform from MapR.

-We are highly differentiated from Cloudera and Hortonworks, and because of this we have a number of capabilities that can help you achieve the vision you have for your business.
+We are highly differentiated from Cloudera, and because of this we have a number of capabilities that can help you achieve the vision you have for your business.

 The MapR platform natively supports both big data applications and data science applications due to many of the aforementioned capabilities.
 We also support a variety of open APIs on top of our patented enterprise offering to deliver the most value and capability for the enterprise.